6 min read

 GET /v2/rooms/ROOM_ID/messages

-If you know messages exist around a specific date, you can jump directly to that partition:
+If you know messages exist around a specific date, you can jump directly to that point in history:

 GET /v2/rooms/ROOM_ID/messages?cursor_sent_at=2025-09-30T23:59:59Z